pivotal-cf/docs-book-cloud-cache/README.md

 #  Cloud Cache for PCF Documentation Book

-This project can create and publish the documentation for Cloud Cache for PCF as a web application.
+This project creates and publishes the documentation for Cloud Cache for PCF as a web application.

 In this topic: